ARCHER2-HPC/archer2-website/_posts/2025-03-12-newsletter.md

 The event is in-person and there is no registration fee.

 We would like to invite the ARCHER2 community to submit posters for presentation at the ARCHER2 Celebration of Science 2025.
 Posters should demonstrate your work on ARCHER2, showcasing the science outcomes and impact achieved.
+Please complete the Poster Abstract Submission Form and email it to events@archer2.ac.uk by Friday 21st March 2025.

 [Full details and registration forms](https://www.archer2.ac.uk/community/events/celebration-of-science-2025/)